OpenDevEd/OpenDevEd-Wordle/README.md

 - `results`: An array to store the results of each guess.
 - `index`: The current attempt index.
 - `win`: The game state indicating whether the game is in progress, won, or lost.
-- `notInList`: A boolean to handle words not in the list.

 ### Random Word Generation
 The `getRandomWord` function is used to select a random word from a predefined list.
 The word is converted to lowercase to ensure case insensitivity.